Learn Your Customer's Language

 how it works

-Define a period of a few weeks, or maybe a month or two, and meet with as many people as possible in your target audience - that is, the people who have the problem you are solving.
+Define a period of a few weeks, or maybe a month or two, and meet with as many people as possible who fit your dream client profile in some way.

 Write out your questions in advance, mirroring the questions you want to answer as part of this exercise (see Step 1).
 You might start with something easy like "Tell me about yourself!" and then get more and more focused in on the problem at hand.

-(If you know exactly who your "dream client" or ideal client is, you can be more targeted in who you reach out to.
-But if you aren't sure who that person is, just look for opportunities to meet with people in your target audience.)
+(If you know exactly who your "dream client" or ideal client is, great!
+If you aren’t sure yet, just look for opportunities to meet with people who have the problem you solve, and who you think you’d like to work with.)

 finding people to talk to